roboplc/jmeter/README.md

 Clone the repository to the local machine.

-### With RoboPLC manager installed
+### With RoboPLC Manager installed

-If RoboPLC manager is installed on the target machine, the tool can be flashed with the following command (see [Flashing](https://info.bma.ai/en/actual/roboplc/flashing.html)):
+If RoboPLC Manager is installed on the target machine, the tool can be flashed with the following command (see [Flashing](https://info.bma.ai/en/actual/roboplc/flashing.html)):